 They say time flies when you are having fun and that really is true.
-Three years have passed since we left everything (and everyone) we love behind in search of a new lifestyle, a different pace of life and adventures.
+It’s now 2018 and three years have passed since we left everything (and everyone) we love behind in search of a new lifestyle, a different pace of life and adventures.
 Our next chapter is already at it’s third year anniversary, living in Scotland.

 It’s an easy one to answer, but it’s not any one particular thing nor is it a short reply.
 And when I tell people that something has made me smile every single day since moving I know they think I’m mad or lying.